- Home /

-When we asked our Tastemaster, Lisa Ali, to put together an Italian cheeseboard, we might have guessed that she would find us a trio of cheeses as well-matched as they are thrillingly different.
+For this Italian cheeseboard, we’ve found a trio of cheeses as well-matched as they are thrillingly different.
 We like the contrast of the firm Parmigiano-Reggiano with the oh, so creamy and rich La Tur.
 And their combined mildness is the perfect foil for the Boschetto al Tartufo, which is like that super eclectic, delicious friend you invite to every single party — but prefer in small slices.

-To bring out the cheeses’ nutty, sweet, sharp, and mushroomy complexities, we’ve loaded this board up with complementary tastes, from lush prosciutto to briny green olives, crunchy herb crackers, and sweet-tart dried fruit.
+To bring out the cheeses’ nutty, sweet, sharp, and mushroom-y complexities, we’ve loaded this board up with complementary tastes, from lush prosciutto to briny green olives, crunchy herb crackers, and sweet-tart dried fruit.
 (See the full list below.)
-It’s a hearty spread, perfect for virtual happy hours with your workmates, a glass of white wine with your in-laws, or an extended disco chat with a BFF or two.
+It’s a hearty spread, perfect for virtual get-togethers: a happy hour with your workmates, a glass of white wine with your in-laws, or an extended disco chat with a BFF or two.

 Our tip: For a wine pairing, think sparkling.
 We’d go with La Marca Prosecco di Conegliano Valdobbiadene.
 It smells like honey and flowers, and tastes like ripe lemons and green apples — it’ll be delightful with all three cheeses.